feeroz123/SeleniumPython_POM_Behave_BDD_HybridFramework/README.md

 Command to trigger the test execution with the Allure reporting generation:
-`behave -f allure_behave.formatter:AllureFormatter -o reports/ features` `allure serve reports/`
+`behave -f allure_behave.formatter:AllureFormatter -o reports/ features`

+To server the Allure Report from a local server:
+`allure serve reports/`

+To generate an HTML report from the Allure report files:
+`allure generate --single-file reports/`

+The output report gets created as: **allure-report/index.html**